Mario Cuomo: Family and personal life

 Cuomo was married for 60 years to Matilda (née Raffa), from 1954 until his death in 2015.
 She is a graduate of St. John's University's Teachers College.
 They had five children, Margaret, Andrew, Maria, Madeline, and Christopher.
 In 2017, Matilda was inducted into the National Women's Hall of Fame.

-Cuomo's older son Andrew married Kerry Kennedy, a daughter of Robert F. and Ethel Skakel Kennedy, on June 9, 1990.
+Cuomo's oldest son Andrew married Kerry Kennedy, a daughter of Robert F. and Ethel Skakel Kennedy, on June 9, 1990.
 They had three daughters, twins Cara Ethel and Mariah Matilda Cuomo, born on January 11, 1995; and Michaela Andrea Cuomo, born on August 26, 1997.
 The couple divorced in 2005.
 Andrew served as Secretary of Housing and Urban Development under President Bill Clinton from 1997 to 2001.
 In his first attempt to succeed his father, he ran as Democratic candidate for New York governor in 2002, but withdrew before the primary.
 He withdrew after criticizing Republican incumbent George Pataki's leadership following the terrorist attacks on the city on September 11 the previous year.
 In November 2006, Andrew was elected New York State Attorney General; and on November 2, 2010, he was elected Governor of New York, inaugurated on January 1, 2011, and was re-elected two more times, serving until he resigned in August 2021 due to sexual harassment allegations.

 Cuomo's younger son Chris was a journalist on the ABC Network news magazine Primetime.
 He anchored news segments and served as co-host on Good Morning America, before moving to CNN in 2013, where he co-hosted the morning news magazine New Day.
-He anchored his own prime time show Cuomo Prime Time until he was suspended and ultimately fired in 2021 for assisting his brother Andrew in navigating a sexual harassment scandal which had previously led to Andrew’s resignation as Governor of New York and after two accusations of sexual harassment against Chris were made.
+He anchored his own prime time show Cuomo Prime Time until he was suspended and ultimately fired in 2021 for assisting his brother Andrew in navigating a sexual harassment scandal which had previously led to Andrew's resignation as Governor of New York and after two accusations of sexual harassment against Chris were made.
 He was picked as one of People magazine's 50 Most Beautiful People in 1997.